 1 – CAP Barbell Olympic 2-Inch Grip Plate

-The CAP Barbell brand makes another appearance on our list.
+The best overall weight plate.
+The CAP Barbell brand takes the top spot on our list.
 This 2-inch Olympic Grip Plate is the top rated on our list because it is one of the cheapest options available that has grips.
 The weight is made of solid cast iron and has cut outs that make it easy for you to grip and handle.
 The size options are as follows:

 - 2.5 lbs